 All of a sudden, out of nowhere, he came alive.
 His bobbling head swayed faster.
 It looked like he didn’t want me to go.
 He mumbled and said, “Mr. Show-Business, I don’t mean to be insensitive.”
 Bro shouted, “You know what drives me out of my fucking mind?
 Fucking grocery stores are all the same.
 None of them have American cereal, protein shakes or bars or the good stuff you can find if you go to Buffalo.
 I fucking hate cotton candy and Disney World.”

-“You really nailed me, you prick,” he said.
-I sighed then shook my head; pissed with the leaker, I closed the door behind me.
-It wasn’t fair, nothing was, but my job was done.
-I had to move on.
-Bro needed professional help.
+“You really nailed me, you prick,” he said. “‘Golden Girls’, McDonald’s commercials….”
+He pointed at a foam box on the table.
+“That’s the McDLT, bro.”
+Seriously, I had to go.
+I sighed then shook my head; pissed with the leaker, closing the door behind me.
+It wasn’t fair and nothing was, but my job was done.
+Time to go.
+Ottis needed professional help.